Where can I have a balance?

 What do I need to do after a treatment?

 Your body needs to adjust so strenuous exercise should be avoided for 24 hours after a balance.
 I do however advise a short walk if you feel able to, wear low shoes with no heels and go barefoot around the house if you can.
-Drink plenty of water to flush away toxins and avoid alcoholic/caffeinated drinks for the rest of the day if possible.
+Drink plenty of water to stay hydrated and avoid alcoholic/caffeinated drinks for the rest of the day if possible.
 Eat simple, bland foods to let your digestive system have a bit of a rest.
 If anything feels achey you can warm the area with a heated wheat bag or hot water bottle.
 You could always have a warm bath and a relax, just be kind to your body!

 What information will you need about me and what do you do with that information?